Complete Guide to Buying a K Color Diamond October 11, 2021 – Posted in: Jewelry Blog

 By the time we get to K on the color scale, the yellow tint is starting to become more pronounced.
 Based on this, you’d be forgiven for thinking that anything below J would be discarded and considered unsuitable for fine jewelry.
 But you’d be wrong to write off K color stones quite so easily.

 When set with platinum or white gold, the yellow tint in a K color diamond may start to become noticeable.
 However, this would still require close examination.
-With the usual viewing distance you’d expect for an engagement ring, any observer would be hard pushed to see anything but a colorless diamond.
+With the usual viewing distance that you’d expect for an engagement ring (about 15-inches or so), any observer would be hard pushed to see anything but a colorless diamond.

-Old mine and old European cut diamonds are becoming less and less used in their original form.
-Because most antique diamonds don’t conform to modern cut standards, many a re routinely re-cut.
-Those that do survive, though, have a couple of distinct advantages over a modern cut diamond.
-This is especially true of those officially classed as K color.
+Antique diamonds are becoming harder to find, but those that do survive, though, have a couple of distinct advantages over a modern cut diamond.
+This is especially true of those “officially classed as K color”.